Patagona: Breeding

 There is little known of the giant hummingbird's breeding behaviour, but some generalisations can be inferred from other hummingbird species.
-Hummingbird males tend to have polygynous, occasionally promiscuous, behaviours and no involvement after copulation.
+Hummingbird males tend to have polygynous, occasionally promiscuous, behaviours, and no involvement after copulation.
 The female builds the nest and lays a clutch of two eggs during the summer.
 A giant hummingbird nest is small considering the size of the bird, typically made near water sources and perched on a branch of a tree or shrub parallel to the ground.

-Cultural significance

-The giant hummingbird holds significant value for some of the aboriginal inhabitants of the Andes.
-The people of Chiloé Island believe that if a woman captures a hummingbird then they will gain great fertility from it.
-This species is a likely inspiration to the people of the Nazca culture who created the Nazca hummingbird geoglyph.

-Status

-The range of the giant hummingbird is sizable, estimated at 1,200,000 km2, with total numbers of about 10,000 adults.
-The species is classified by the International Union for Conservation of Nature as being of Least Concern.